mku11/Salmon-AES-CTR/README.md

 SalmonStream.setAesProviderType(SalmonStream.ProviderType.AesIntrinsics);
 ```

-##### Inject the SalmonStream to 3rd party code
+##### Inject the SalmonStream into 3rd party code
 ```
 // If you work with Java and want to inject a SalmonStream to 3rd party code to read the contents
 // Wrap it with InputStreamWrapper which is a standard Java InputStream:
 SalmonStream decStream = new SalmonStream(key, nonce, EncryptionMode.Decrypt, byteStream);
 InputStreamWrapper stream = new InputStreamWrapper(decStream);
-// somewhere inside the 3rd party code the data will be decrypted
+// somewhere inside the 3rd party code the data will be decrypted and read transparently
 // stream.read(...);
 ```

 ##### Use the SalmonDrive and the virtual Filesystem API:
 ```
 // If you don't want to deal with the above you can directly use the SalmonDrive
-// which will take care generating the nonces, use a text password based key,
+// which will a) take care of generating secure sequential nonces, b) use a text password based key,
-// and create a virtual drive in a folder which you can operate via a virtual filesystem API.
+// and c) create a virtual drive in a folder which you can operate via a virtual filesystem API.
 SalmonDrive drive = SalmonDriveManager.createDrive("c:\path\to\your\drive", password);
-SalmonFileCommander commander = new SalmonFileCommander(SalmonDefaultOptions.getBufferSize(), SalmonDefaultOptions.getBufferSize(), 2);
+// use 2 threads for encrypting and importing files SalmonFileCommander commander = new SalmonFileCommander(SalmonDefaultOptions.getBufferSize(), SalmonDefaultOptions.getBufferSize(), 2);
 JavaFile[] files = new JavaFile[]{new JavaFile("data/file.txt")};
 // import file(s):